Homomorphism reconfiguration via homotopy: Preliminaries

-An \emph{$H$-recoloring sequence} or \emph{reconfiguration sequence} is a path in $\Hom_1(G,H)$, that is, a sequence of $H$-colorings of $G$ in which consecutive colorings differ at one vertex.
-Consider a step of an $H$-recoloring sequence -- a vertex $v\in V(G)$ changes color from $a\in V(H)$ to $b\in V(H)$.
+An \emph{$H$-recoloring sequence} or \emph{reconfiguration sequence} is a path in $\Hom_1(G,H)$, that is, a sequence of $H$-colorings of $G$ in which consecutive colorings differ at one vertex. \problem{$H$-Recoloring} is the problem where given a graph $G$ and two $H$-colorings $\alpha,\beta$ of $G$, we ask whether there is an $H$-recoloring sequence between them (whether they are in the same connected component of $\Hom_1(G,H)$).
+In \problem{Shortest $H$-Recoloring} we are additionally given an integer $\ell$ and we ask whether there is an $H$-recoloring sequence of length at most $\ell$.
+All our algorithms will work uniformly for $H$, that is, we can assume that a square-free graph $H$ is also part of the input.

+Consider a step of an $H$-recoloring sequence: a vertex $v\in V(G)$ changes color from $a\in V(H)$ to $b\in V(H)$.
 Since $G$ is connected, loopless and has an edge, $v$ has a neighbor, say $w\neq v$.
 As only $v$ changes its color in the step, $w$ has the same color, say $h\in V(H)$, before and after the step.
 The $H$-coloring before the step implies that $ha \in E(H)$, while the one after the step implies that $hb \in E(H)$.
 Thus $h\in N_H(a) \cap N_H(b)$.
-From the monochromatic neighborhood property we imply that $N_H(a) \cap N_H(b) = \{h\}$.
-We will often call $h$ `\emph{the color that all neighbors of $v$ have during the step}' (that is, in the $H$-colorings before and after the step), without arguing its existence and uniqueness anymore.
+From the assumption that $H$ is square-free we infer that $N_H(a) \cap N_H(b) = \{h\}$.
+We will often call $h$ `\emph{the color that all neighbors of $v$ have during the step}' (that is, in the $H$-colorings just before and after the step), without arguing its existence and uniqueness anymore.

-\section{Fundamental groupoid}
+\subsection{Fundamental groupoid}

+We now define the fundamental groupoid of graph in elementary terms.
+The fundamental groupoid of a topological space is a basic tool of algebraic topology; discrete variants like the one defined here was also considered classically, the first chapter of~\cite{kwak2007graphs} provides an in-depth reference (including details on the case of graphs with loops).

 An \emph{oriented edge} of a graph $H$ is an oriented pair $e=(u,v)$ such that $\{u,v\}$ is an edge of $H$; we denote its initial vertex $u$ as $\iota(e)$ and its target vertex $v$ as $\tau(e)$.
 We write $e^{-1}$ for $(\tau(e),\iota(e))$.
-A \emph{walk} from $u$ to $v$ in a graph $H$ is a sequence of oriented edges $e_1,\dots,e_l$ of $H$ such that $\iota(e_1)=u$, $\tau(e_l)=v$ and $\tau(e_i)=\iota(e_{i+1})$ for $i=0,\dots,l-1$.
+A \emph{walk} from $u$ to $v$ in a graph $H$ is a sequence of oriented edges $e_1 e_2 \dots e_l$ of $H$ such that $\iota(e_1)=u$, $\tau(e_l)=v$ and $\tau(e_i)=\iota(e_{i+1})$ for $i=0,\dots,l-1$.
 We write $\varepsilon$ for an empty walk (though some define a different empty walk for every vertex, the endpoints of $\varepsilon$ will be irrelevant for us).
 The length of a walk is the number of edges in it.
 A walk $W_1$ from $u$ to $v$ can be concatenated to a walk $W_2$ from $v$ to $w$ to form a walk $W_1 W_2$ from $u$ to $w$.